-Name Type Description flag Flag The flag you want to check. entity_type integer The Entity type to check. item integer If +ive: The internal item number starting from 1.
+Name Туре Description flag Flag The flag you want to check. entity_type Entity Type The entity type to check. item integer If +ive: The internal item number starting from 1.
 If -ive: The external item label.

 TRUE if the flag is set, FALSE if the flag is not set.